-Primary Source Evidence • Both Tranches • Seven Agencies
+Primary Source Evidence • All Four Tranches • Seven Agencies

-Two hundred and twenty-four declassified government documents.
+Two hundred and ninety-four declassified government documents.
 Eight patterns that cross agency, decade, and command.
-Every incident is here — in the language of the officials who filed it.
+Every incident is here, in the language of the officials who filed it.

 7Agencies